iiitl/student-hub/docs/AUTHENTICATION.md

 4. The system verifies that the email belongs to an IIITL student (ends with @iiitl.ac.in)
 5. If the email is not from IIITL domain, access is denied with an appropriate message
 6. If the user doesn't exist and has a valid IIITL email, a new account is created with their Google information
+7. If the user hasn't set a password, they're prompted to create one
-7. The user is redirected back to the application and authenticated
+8. The user is redirected back to the application and authenticated

 ### Email/Password Sign-Up